Muoshy/Sonus7/README.md

   Each band has a spacing of 1.25 octaves.
 The bands are: 63 Hz, 160 Hz, 400 Hz, 1.25 kHz, 2.5 kHz, 6.25 kHz, 16 kHz.

   The filters are second-order Multiple Feedback bandpass filters using TLC272 opamps.
 The VU-meters consist of a logaritmic comparator array, also using TLC272 opamps.
-The project is inspired a reel of 2000 TLC272 bought cheaply at an auction.
+The project is inspired by a reel of 2000 TLC272 bought cheaply at an auction.

 # Features
 - Fully analog